PalMuc/beauty_in_the_beast/README.md

 ### assembly_scripts folder ###

-Contains scripts used for SPAdes assemblies of metagenomic reads.
+Contains bash scripts used for SPAdes assemblies of metagenomic reads.